Provably Robust Detection of Out-of-distribution Data (almost) for free: Introduction

 \section{Introduction}

 Deep neural networks have achieved state-of-the-art performance in many application domains.
 However, the widespread usage of deep neural networks in safety-critical applications, e.g. in healthcare, autonomous driving/aviation, manufacturing, raises concerns as deep neural networks have problematic deficiencies.
-Among these deficiencies are overconfident predictions on non-task related inputs \citep{NguYosClu2015,HenGim2017,HeiAndBit2019} which has recently attracted a lot of interest.
-ReLU networks have even been shown to be provably overconfident far away from the training data~\citep{HeiAndBit2019}.
-However, reliable confidences of the classifier on the actual classification task (in distribution) \cite{GuoEtAl2017} as well as on the out-distribution \cite{HenGim2017,HeiAndBit2019} are important to be able to detect when the deep neural network is working outside of its specification, which can then be used to either involve a human operator, e.g. a physician for a medical diagnosis system, or to fall back into a ``safe state'' in autonomous driving/aviation.
+Among these deficiencies, overconfident predictions on non-task related inputs \cite{NguYosClu2015,HenGim2017} have recently attracted a lot of interest.
+Even theoretically derived weaknesses like ReLU networks provably being overconfident far away from the training data~\cite{HeiAndBit2019} are yet to be fixed.
+Meanwhile, reliable confidences of the classifier on the classification task (in-distribution) \cite{GuoEtAl2017} as well as on the out-distribution \cite{HenGim2017,HeiAndBit2019} are important to be able to detect when the deep neural network is working outside of its specification, which can then be used to either involve a human operator or to fall back into a ``safe state''.
 Thus, solving this problem is of high importance for trustworthy ML systems.
+Crucially, a detection method needs to generalize to novel test out-distributions that are not available during training, since one does not know which unknown inputs can be expected.

-Many approaches have been proposed for OOD detection, \citep{HenGim2017,liang2017enhancing,LeeEtAl2018, lee2018simple,HenMazDie2019,ren2019likelihood,HeiAndBit2019,meinke2020towards,chen2020informative,papadopoulos2021outlier} and one of the currently best performing methods enforces low confidence during training on a large and diverse set of out-distribution images \cite{HenMazDie2019} which leads to strong separation of in- and out-distribution based on the confidence of the classifier.
-Crucially, this also generalizes to novel test out-distributions.
+Many approaches have been proposed for OOD detection, \cite{HenGim2017,liang2017enhancing,LeeEtAl2018, lee2018simple,HenMazDie2019,ren2019likelihood,HeiAndBit2019,meinke2020towards,chen2020informative,papadopoulos2021outlier,macedo2021improving,macedo2021entropic2}.
+In this paper we focus on confidence based OOD detection, i.e. the probability of the predicted class is used to decide whether to reject or accept the sample, because of its straightforward interpretation and because it has been shown to perform no worse than other scores for OOD detection~\cite{bitterwolf2022breaking}.
+One of the currently best performing methods enforces low confidence during training (``outlier exposure'' (OE)) on a large and diverse set of out-distribution images \cite{HenMazDie2019} which leads to strong separation of in- and out-distribution based on the confidence of the classifier.